WorkingHardInIT/AzurePowerShellModulesCleanUp/README.md

 ## ⚠️ Notes

-- Deletion of modules is attempted first via `Uninstall-Module`.
-If that fails, the script tries to remove directories manually.
+- **Dry Run Mode**: When the `-DryRun` parameter is used, the script simulates the cleanup, showing what would happen without making any changes to the system.
+- Deletion of modules done via either  `Uninstall-Module` or `Uninstall-PSResource` depending on whether that is available and appropriate (it can only be used for PowerShell Core modules).
 - To force elevation in PowerShell Core, `wt.exe` (Windows Terminal) is used to relaunch with admin rights.
+This also takes the DryRun parameter into account.

 ---